-Section 1 Sampling Techniques and Data (Criteria in this section apply to all succeeding sections.)
+Section 1 Sampling Techniques and Data

 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information. • Reverse Circulation drilling was used to collect 1 metre bulk samples via a cyclone mounted on the drill Rig.
+Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
+Reverse Circulation drilling was used to collect 1 metre bulk samples via a cyclone mounted on the drill Rig.
 A 2-3kg sample was also obtained via a splitter mounted on the rigs cyclone for each metre drilled.
-6 metre composite samples are then collected from the 1 metre split samples and will be sent to Australian Laboratory Services, a reputable company with many laboratories operating worldwide.
-Where Cu is above 0.1% in the composite samples the intervals will be resampled at 1 and 2 metre intervals and submitted for further analysis with duplicates standards and blanks inserted for each drillhole.
-Analysis will be by fire assay using a 50 g charge for gold, and copper and cobalt will be assayed as part of a multi element suite.
-The multi element analysis will be by mixed acid digest with HF and analysis by ICPAES.
-Ore grade samples will be analysed by four acid digest and ICPAES finish.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.). • Reverse Circulation drilling was conducted by a reputable contractor (Tulla Drilling) based in Mt Isa using a Shramm drill rig with on board and auxiliary compressor to keep samples dry in the case of water in the hole.
-All samples to date have been dry.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+6 metre composite samples were collected from the 1 metre split samples by spearing the 1m splits and were sent to Australian Laboratory Services, a reputable company with many laboratories operating worldwide.
+Where Cu is above 0.2% in the composite samples the intervals will be submitted for further analysis with duplicates standards and blanks inserted for each drill hole.
+Analysis is by fire assay using a 50 g charge for gold, and copper and cobalt will be assayed as part of a multi element suite.
+The multi element analysis is by mixed acid digest with HF and analysis by ICPAES.
+Ore grade samples are analysed by four acid digest and ICPAES finish.
+Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+Reverse Circulation drilling was conducted by a reputable contractor (Tulla Drilling) based in Mt Isa using a shramm drill rig with on board and auxiliary compressor to keep samples dry in the case of water in the hole.
+The vast majority of samples have been dry.
+Several holes were terminated early where excess water prevented collection of representative dry samples/ Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-RC sample recovery is good with no issues encountered due to water.
+RC sample recovery is good with no issues encountered due to water as holes encountering excess water were terminated.
 Samples were dry and recovery good with uniform sample sizes.
 Fine and coarse samples are all recovered in the bulk samples collected in large plastic bags.
-The fines if the sieved geological chip sampling has been collected to ascertain if there is any bias in the fine material but this is not expected to be the case as samples are dry and recovery is good.
+The fines of the sieved geological chip sampling has been collected to ascertain if there is any bias in the fine material but this is not expected to be the case as samples are dry and recovery is good.